On February 15th, 1912 Arthur Smith Woodward received a letter from his good friend Charles Dawson.

 Today Piltdown Man is a cautionary tale, a warning to scientists about the dangers of deferring to authority and a reminder that if something seems too good to be true, it probably is.

 The discovery that fluorine continues to accumulate in fossilized bone was made by Swedish chemist Jöns Jacob Berzelius.
-You may remember Berzelius from his brief appearance in part one of “Westward Huss,” when he revealed that a so-called runic inscription was nothing more than naturally occurring cracks in a rock.
+You may remember Berzelius from his brief appearance in “Westward Huss,” when he revealed that a so-called runic inscription was nothing more than naturally occurring cracks in a rock.

 - Booher, Harold R. “Science Fraud at Piltdown: The Amateur and the Priest.”
 Antioch Review, Volume 44, Number 4 (Autumn 1986).